-‘The self-portrait most intrigues me; not only are the deepest feelings and desires of the artist visible, but also how they stand in society.
+‘The self-portrait most intrigues me; not only are the deepest feelings and emotions of the artist visible, but also how they stand in society.
 It shows who we are in current times.’

 Since graduating in 1997, she has concentrated on the self-portrait as a vehicle for exploring the nature of existence.
 She has taken a picture of herself every day with an analog compact camera at arm’s length since October of 2003.
 This continuous stream of self-portraits, ‘LS diaries’, records her existence in one frame every day.
 Each month, the film roll is developed in the lab.
 The prints are stored on a CD, subtly edited on the computer, and titled with the date they are made (year, month and day).